Cruisoring/JsonTuples/README.md

 Alternatively, get the packages directly from [Maven Central](http://repo1.maven.org/maven2/io/github/cruisoring/JsonTuples/1.0.0/)

-## Converter of Text/JAVA to/from JSON
+## Converting Text/JAVA to/from JSON

 The JSON objects refer to classes/interfaces defined in JsonTuples project, JAVA Objects means common JAVA types like primitive objects, as well as generic Map, Collection and Arrays.
 For the JSON texts to be processed, it is assumed they have followed the correct JSON syntax.